FransUrbo/drive-by-wire/README.md

 ### Notes about the small footprint controllers

 As can be seen from the [pin layout](#pin-layout-for-raspberrypi-3-5-and-pico), I need more than this!
-At the moment, I have ONE GPIO spare of the 26 pins that the RPi's have!
+At the moment, I have TWO GPIO to spare (and two GPIO/ADC) of the 26 pins that the RPi's have!

 I might even have to go with the [Olimex RP2040-PICO30-16](https://thepihut.com/products/olimex-rp2040-pico30-16) which have an additional four GPIO pins by sacrificing four GROUND pins..